TamaMcGlinn/vim-termhere/README.md

 # Open Terminal Here

-Termhere makes it easier to open a terminal, because it switches straight to insert mode, enables the intuitive `<ESC>` to get back out, and adds functionality for swapping out the terminal's directory and the vim working dir.
+Termhere makes it easier to open a terminal, because it switches straight to insert mode, enables the intuitive `<ESC>` to get back out, and adds functionality for using the filename of a different split in the terminal.

 If you are on windows, it also loads 'doskey.cmd' (which you have to write), and starts up Git bash unless you use the 'DOS' functions.